How to Generate Self-Signed Code Signing Certificate?

 How to Create a Self-Signed Code Signing Certificate?

-OpenSSL is an open-source SSL & TLS protocol implementation from IBM that helps in generating self-signed code signing certificates.
+OpenSSL is an open-source SSL & TLS protocol implementation from IBM that helps generate self-signed code signing certificates.
 There are a few different ways to achieve the task at hand.
 One is using Linux or PowerShell to create a self-signed code signing certificate.

-Here, we’ll make use of PowerShell’s New-SelfSignedCertificate cmdlet which enables you to create different certificates to serve different purposes.
+Here, we’ll use PowerShell’s New-SelfSignedCertificate cmdlet, which enables you to create different certificates for different purposes.
 However, using this to create a self-signed certificate will require you to have administrative access.

 Once that’s done, you can use the following command to generate a self-signed certificate: